gourav-kcodes/lalonde-causal-replication/README.md

 ## Limitations

-- **Common support is thin.** Most of the CPS sample has a near-zero estimated probability of treatment, while the treated group spans a much wider range (see `results/figures/propensity_overlap.png`).
+- **Common support is thin** - Most of the CPS sample has a near-zero estimated probability of treatment, while the treated group spans a much wider range (see `results/figures/propensity_overlap.png`).
 Trimming to common support drops roughly two-thirds of the comparison pool before any